reubenng/nego_agent/README.md

 ## Reuben

 1) Getting profile variables and storing them into a 2D matrix, string 2D matrix for mapping.
-2) Make them into probabilities.
+2) Make them into probabilities (using Linear Function).
 3) 1st round flag.

 ## Daniel